HarvardForest/EcoApps/README.md

 #### Dates: May 26, 2015 - August 7, 2015

+#### Goal:
-#### Goal: development of a computational tool used to investigate tipping points and early warning signals in various ecosystem dynamics
+A computational tool used to investigate tipping points and early warning signals in simulations of ecosystem dynamics

+#### Method:
-#### Method: implementation of multiple [Shiny](http://shiny.rstudio.com/) web applications, where each app simulates a different ecological model
+multiple [Shiny](http://shiny.rstudio.com/) web applications, where each app simulates a different ecological model

 # Instructions: